 School Ready?
-This is Part 3 in a series blogs regarding schools.
 This is written by Lucy Patrick, a primary school headteacher and co – owner of North Kirklees Mumbler, about how you can support your child as September and the start of their Reception year approaches.

 Children are so able.
 The have skills and abilities that amaze us on a daily basis.
 Their resourcefulness and creativity far exceeds that of adults and their ability to problem solve is simply incredible.